 Here’s a simplified breakdown of how multicasting works in networking:

-Step 3: Multicast Routing: Routers use multicast routing protocols like PIM to create a distribution tree.
+Step 3: Routers use multicast routing protocols like PIM to create a distribution tree.
 This tree branches out from the source, reaching only the network segments with interested recipients, reducing unnecessary data transmission.

-Step 4: Data Transmission: The sender sends the data to the multicast address, and routers along the distribution tree replicate and forward the data only to segments where there are group members, making it bandwidth-efficient.
+Step 4: The sender sends the data to the multicast address, and routers along the distribution tree replicate and forward the data only to segments where there are group members, making it bandwidth-efficient.

 In IPv4, multicast addresses are allocated in the Class D range, specifically from 224.0.0.0 to 239.255.255.255.
 IPv6, on the other hand, uses a different structure, dedicating the ff00::/8 address space for multicast traffic.